justinfagnani/dom-templating-api-proposal/EXPLAINER.md

       BooleanAttributePart.
     - Else create and attach a SingleAttributePart.
-  - Else if the binding is an interpolation with static string portions of the attribute value, or has multiple bindings in the attribtue value, then
+  - Else if the binding is an interpolation with static string portions of the attribute value, or has multiple bindings in the attribute value, then
     - If the attribute name starts with a `.`, create and attach a MultiPropertyPart.
     - If the attribute name starts with `@` or `?`, throw.